dheerajmpai/code-rl/README.md

 System support: Linux and Mac.

-You need to have gcc 6+ and clang 11+ preinstalled
+You need to have gcc 6+ or clang 11+ preinstalled

 ### Basic Usage